microsoft/perfview/documentation/SettingUpRepoInVS2015.md

-#Setting up a local GitHub repository with Visual Studio 2015.
+#Setting up a Local GitHub repository with Visual Studio 2015.

 This section tells you how to set up to build a project that is hosted on GitHub, using Visual Studio 2015.
 It also goes through important routine tasks like